Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

      ["/lists/:list-id/items" :post [(body-params/body-params) new-item] :route-name :new-item]})) ;; new
 ```

-to finish the creation of the item, add the new item form
+To finish the creation of the item, add the new item form.

 ```clojure
 (defn new-item-form [list-id]